balaji1974/python-and-machinelearning/MachineLearning/README.md

 Poor performance once deployed (in the real world) means there’s a difference in what you trained and tested your model on and what is actually happening.
-Revisit step 1 & 2.
+Revisit step 1 and 2.
 Ensure your data matches up with the problem you’re trying to solve.

 When you implement a large experimental change, document what and why.
 Remember,